VHariharmath/learn-solana-web3-lib/README.md

-# This tutorial helps to understand how to interact with Solana web3 library
+# Solana Study material to interact with Solana web3 library

 ## Steps to prepare the development environment